 When visiting the Vatican you literally step out of Italy and cross the border into another country.
 The world’s smallest country, that is.
 You’ll be going into Vatican City.

 Your visit will comprise of a visit to one of the world’s greatest museums, the Vatican Museums, where you can admire priceless works of art from paintings to sculptures, tapestries, mosaics, and the splendor of murals that cover ceilings and walls.
 When you consider the marble floors, there is not a single spot in all of the halls and galleries that make up the museum that hasn’t been stunningly adorned.

 Your next stop will be the sacred Sistine Chapel where popes are elected.
 But that’s not the reason why millions of people visit each year: it houses the most famous frescoes in the world: Michelangelo’s Sistine Ceiling and the Last Judgment.

 The final stop will be the greatest church in Christendom, St Peter’s Basilica.
-Originally built by Emperor Constantine in the 4th century on the site where Peter was martyred and his tomb was believed to have existed, it was then re-built by Pope Julius II in the 1600s with the help of the Great Masters such as Michelangelo, Bramante, Giacomo della Porta, and Bernini into the glorious and awe-inspiring church we see today.
+Originally built by Emperor Constantine in the 4th century on the site where Peter was martyred and his tomb was believed to have existed, it was then re-built by Pope Julius II in the 1600s with the help of Great Masters such as Michelangelo, Bramante, Giacomo della Porta, and Bernini into the glorious and awe-inspiring church we see today.